-For ALL Advise caregiver to give more fluids and continue feeding.
+☐ For ALL ☐ Advise caregiver to give more fluids and continue feeding.

-children treated Advise on when to return.
+children treated ☐ Advise on when to return.
 Go to nearest health facility immediately or if not possible return if child

-at home, advise Cannot drink or feed
+at home, advise □ Cannot drink or feed

-on home Becomes sicker
+on home □ Becomes sicker

-care Has blood in the stool
+care ☐ Has blood in the stool

-Advise caregiver on use of a bednet (ITN)
+□ Follow up child in 3 days.

-Follow up child in 3 days.
+□For SAM follow up after 1week